kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 -->

 - An integration test will be added to `test/integration/disruption` to simulate the eviction process.
-- **Test 1:** PDB with `budgetScope: Pod` (or unset) and `Workload`-managed pods.
+- **Test 1:** PDB with `budgetScope: Pod` (or unset) and `PodGroup`-managed pods.
 Verify eviction uses per-pod counting.
-- **Test 2:** PDB with `budgetScope: Workload` and `Workload`-managed pods.
+- **Test 2:** PDB with `budgetScope: PodGroup` and `PodGroup`-managed pods.
 Verify eviction uses per-group counting and blocks when `minAvailable` groups would be violated.
-- **Test 3:** PDB with `budgetScope: Workload` but with pods missing the workload reference.
+- **Test 3:** PDB with `budgetScope: PodGroup` but with pods missing the `schedulingGroup` reference.
 Verify that these pods are treated as unhealthy and the eviction is blocked if it violates the disruption budget.

 ##### e2e tests